Write scalar.

 - Deterministic kernels across heterogeneous GPUs

 Write code as if it runs sequentially.
-The compiler analyzes dependencies and parallelizes operations across GPU cores.
+The Ark compiler analyzes dependencies and mathematically proves how to parallelize operations across thousands of GPU cores.

 - Dependency analysis